GoogleCloudPlatform/healthcare-federated-access-services/prepare_project.md

 ## How to prepare a GCP project for deployment

-If you are executing initialization for the first time, there are some steps to perform first.
+If you are executing project preparation for the first time, there are some steps to perform first.
 See the [deployment](deploy.md) documentation.

 To re-execute after [changing service dependencies](#changes-to-service-dependencies), do the following:

 ```
-./project_init.bash -p <gcp-project-id>
+./prepare_project.bash -p <gcp-project-id>
 ```

 ## Changes to Service Dependencies

-If any dependencies change with these underlying services, then project initialization will need to be performed again.
+If any dependencies change with these underlying services, then project preparation will need to be performed again.
 In this way, a rebuild of the underlying services can attempt to deploy these changes.
 Examples include:

 *  changes to usernames and passwords of databases